 1. You don’t have to set up a tent.
 Need we say more?

 2. Most yurts come with furniture – bunk beds with mattresses and sometimes a small couch and/or a small table.
 You bring your own bedding and other camping accessories.

-3. They often have a door that locks, which is great for stashing your goods while you’re out exploring.
+3. Yurts often have a door that locks, which is great for stashing your goods while you’re out exploring.
 And, your food tucked away from curious wildlife.

-4. If you live in an area where a summer rain shower can hit unexpectedly overnight, you won’t wake up to a soggy tent…and a soggy family.
+4. If a summer rain shower hits unexpectedly overnight, you won’t wake up to a soggy tent…and a soggy family.

 5. Depending on the yurt location you choose, some are hooked up to electricity.
 Every parent realizes the value in this – even the hardcore camping parents!

 Distance from Seattle: Cape Disappointment is at the furthest southwest point of the state of Washington, over three hours from Seattle.